- Before an Evacuation

 - Organize your personal affairs – Regardless of your family size, you should have your legal, financial and medical affairs in order.
 Contact the Department’s Employee Resource Program, and ask about the Enhanced Legal benefit which offers assistance with a lawyer to discuss options for preparing important documents.

-- Establish individual credit cards for emergencies and be sure you have a credit card limit of at least $20,000 in the event you initially need to cover costs associated with a sudden departure from post.
-There is no direct billing for temporary housing during an evacuation and it may take several weeks to receive voucher reimbursement.
-Alternately, talk with your agency/bureau about getting a .
-With a government travel card you can call the card and ask to be placed on “evacuation status” which will extend the terms and increase the limit.
+- Establish individual credit cards for emergencies – Consider access to an individual credit card for each adult in the household with at least $10,000 to cover cost associated with a sudden departure from post.
+There is no direct billing for temporary housing during an evacuation and it may take an average of 30 days to receive voucher reimbursement.
+U.S. direct hires may also talk with their agency/bureau about getting a .
+A government travel card may be placed on “evacuation status” which can provide additional assistance during an evacuation.

 A “go-bag” is just as it sounds, the bag you will pick up when you are ready to leave post.
 You can have a go-bag prepack or you can print a list of items for packing your bag just before you leave.
 Each member of the family should have a bag that is manageable for them to transport.
 Include in your bag all the documentation mentioned above, weather appropriate clothing, work appropriate clothing, something to entertain (toys, games, books, etc.), some snacks and water, necessary medical items such as drug/eye glass prescriptions and medical records, toiletries and sanitary items, cell phones and power cords, cash and credit cards, and other items that can sustain you for a short while.